mayanku1111/mayanku1111.github.io/_pages/about.md

 I'm a sophomore at bennett university

 My research interests are in multimodal language models and llm agents.
+I am super interested in making language models learn complexities from less data and can do reasoning like human brain.(Fan of Chain of thought)

 ## Previously I have worked on: